isabella232/aspnet-webhooks-rest-sample/README.md

 - Parse the notification object.
 - Use the notification data to get the message that you were notified about.

-The sample subscribes to the `me/mailFolders('Inbox')/messages` resource for `created` changes.
-The sample gets notifications when the user receives a mail message, and then updates a page with information about the message.
+This sample subscribes to the `me/mailFolders('Inbox')/messages` resource for `created` changes.
+It gets notified when the user receives a mail message, and then updates a page with information about the message.

 To learn more about Microsoft Graph webhooks, see the [Subscription API](http://graph.microsoft.io/en-us/docs/api-reference/v1.0/resources/subscription).
-To learn more about using the Microsoft Graph API in an ASP.NET MVC app, see [Call Microsoft Graph in an ASP.NET MVC app](https://graph.microsoft.io/en-us/docs/platform/aspnetmvc).

 ## Prerequisites